orsinium/notes/notes-en/go-time.md

 Mon, 02 Jan 2006 15:04:05 -0700
 ```

-My first thought was "Wow, amazing, smart Go can get example of string as format".
+My first thought was "Wow, smart Go can get example of string as format".
 No. If you pass "2007" instead of "2006" your program will fail in runtime.
-It has to be exactly the same values as in the example above.
+It has to be the same values as in the example above.

-Luckily, Go has some constants for different time standards.
+In most cases you don't have to write this formats because Go has some constants for different time standards.
 For example, `UnixDate`, `RFC822`, `RFC3339`.

 ## Parsers

 + [dateparse](https://github.com/araddon/dateparse) -- parse date or time in unknown format.
-Can understand really much formats, from US and Chinese formats to UNIX timestamp.
+Can understand much formats, from US and Chinese formats to UNIX timestamp.
 + [when](https://github.com/olebedev/when) -- a natural language date and time parser.
 Has rules for English and Russian.

 ## Formatters